cobuildlab/cobuildlab-web/src/pages/blog/women-in-technology.md

 ---
-title: "The challenge of being a woman in IT, Is Miami any different?**"
+title: "The challenge of being a woman in IT: Is Miami any different?"
 date: "2018-11-12T16:24:04.000Z"
 template: blog
-tags: Education
+tags: Miami
 image: "./media/women-in-technology/image4.jpg"
 ---